Stirling (council area): Languages

-The 2022 Scottish Census reported that out of 90,449 residents aged three and over, 1,202 (1.3%) considered themselves able to speak or read Gaelic.
+The 2022 Scottish Census reported that out of 90,449 residents aged three and over, 1,202 (1.3%) considered themselves able to speak or read Gaelic, five people (0.01%) reported Gaelic was their "main language".

 Governance

 Political control

 The council has been under no overall control since 2007.
 Following the 2022 election a Labour minority administration formed to run the council.
 Efforts by the Scottish National Party as the largest party on the council to take over the leadership in February 2025 were unsuccessful, with the council narrowly voting for the Labour minority administration to continue.
 In October 2025 the SNP gained a seat following a by-election in Stirling East, and in November 2025 a deal was agreed between the SNP and Green and independent councillors to take control of the council.

 The first election to Stirling District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the change to council areas which came into force on 1 April 1996.
 Political control since 1975 has been as follows: